-6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; and lncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
+6. If applicable, describe how the school will implement strategies to facilitate effective transitions for students from middle grades to high school and from high school to postsecondary education including:Coordination with institutions of higher education, employers, and local partners; andIncreased student access to early college, high school, or dual or concurrent enrollment opportunities or career counseling to identify student interest and skills.
 The CTAE Department will work closely with the Student Services Department to ensure middle school students (8th grade) and high school students (10th grade) are assessed using YouScience.
 This performance measure will help identify interests, natural talents, and aptitudes to assist the students in selecting a high school pathway that aligns to individual student data.
-Additionally, we will ensure visits by high school representatives to the feeder middle schools to share information about the various career pathways with 8th grade students. facilitate 8th grade tours to high schools, and continue to host Career Days/Fairs for both middle and high school students.
+Additionally, we will ensure visits by high school representatives to the feeder middle schools to share information about the various career pathways with 8th grade students, facilitate 8th grade tours to high schools, and continue to host Career Day/Fairs for both middle and high school students.
 During the master scheduling process, the schools are asked to schedule a feeder school visit from one grade level to the next to assist in making informed course selections.
 For example, schools coordinate opportunities for 5th graders to visit middle school and 8th graders to visit high school.
 All high schools are strongly encouraged to host a Freshman Orientation.
 This is an opportunity for students to learn about requirements and what to expect in high school, as well as begin to build community with their fellow classmates and reduce anxiety related to this transition.
 RCSS provides Dual Enrollment opportunities by partnering with several local colleges (Augusta University, Augusta Technical College, Georgia Military College, etc.) High school students have opportunities to take classes on the college campus, at their local high school or virtually.
 Students and parents will refer to the School Choice guide to help make the best decisions for their future.
 Students are made aware of these opportunities via their school counseling programs and utilization of the GAFutures website.
-Additional support for high schools will include recruiting business and industry partners to provide work-based learning opportunities for career awareness and exposure through Job Shadowing and Manufacturing Days, attendance/participation in the Skills Challenge and college tours through the high schools' CTSOs (Career Technical Student Organization).
-A new program recently approved by the Board of Education is with the Richmond County Fire Department to help seniors take the Fire Department's entrance exam.
-RCSS also provides summer opportunities in the Students2Work partnership to provide high school students opportunities to work in career areas of their choice, based in part on YouScience results.
-During the 2023-24 school year, in collaboration with Columbia County School System, RCSS is embarking on creating a Junior Achievement program for 6th and 7th grade students to provide them real-life experiences to prepare them for life beyond high school and to make them aware of post-secondary opportunities.
+Additional support for high schools will include recruiting business and industry partners to provide work-based learning opportunities for career awareness and exposure through Job Shadowing and Manufacturing Days, attendance/participation in the Skills Challenge and c based in part on YouScience results.
+During the 2024-25 school year, in collaboration with Columbia County School System, RCSS is embarking on creating a Junior Achievement program for 6th and 7th grade students to provide them real-life experiences to prepare them for life beyond high school and to make them aware of post-secondary opportunities.